 7) Pumpkin soup – Viognier

-S: Who doesn’t like a nice a warm bowl of pumpkin soup?
-I’ve got my favorite type of pumpkin and cut into pieces.
-You can also buy them already cut, since it is actually difficult to cut a pumpkin.
-Then I’ve put the pumpkin pieces together with some onion slides to a pot with chicken broth to boil.
-When everything is soft, I’ve just mashed it, and added a touch of cream –depends on your taste.
+S: Who doesn’t like a nice warm bowl of pumpkin soup?
+Get your favorite type of pumpkin and cut it into pieces.
+Boil them together with some onions in chicken broth.
+Don’t forget to season it with some ginger, turmeric and black pepper.
+When everything is soft, mash it by a hand blender, and add a touch of cream depending on your taste.

 8) Salmon soup – Sparkling wine

-S: This rich salmon soup, along with salmon pieces has some vegetable cubes inside.
-It’s a complete meal as itself.
+S: This rich salmon soup has cream, veggies and salmon pieces inside.
+It’s a complete meal as itself, very filling and nutritious.

-I will keep on trying new soup & wine pairings, since we have a loooong winter awaiting us here in snowy Nova Scotia!
-Please let me know if you have a favorite soup & wine pairing that I should try.
+Here were my recent trials, and I will keep on trying new soup and wine pairings, since we have a long winter awaiting us here in snowy Canada.
+I hope some of these pairings inspire you.
+You can always change the ingredients, or find similar wines to pair the soups.
+More important is using what you have in hand, and choosing wines that you enjoy.
+And don’t forget to let me know if you have a favorite pairing that I should try.